myobie/deploy-now/README.md

 ### `now.yml` in `.github/workflows/`

-An examle action workflow using this action:
+An example action workflow using this action:

 ```yml
 name: now